About College Hockey, Inc.

 Whether addressing individual teams or large groups, the message is the same: the college hockey experience is the best in the world, thanks to an elite on-ice product, outstanding educational opportunities and the unique campus environment.

-In the 2011-12 season and playoffs 301 NHL players came from college hockey backgrounds, making college hockey a bigger source of NHL talent than all of Europe.
-College Hockey, Inc.’s message touches on the success of those players to illustrate that college hockey is a proven path to the NHL.
+In the 2013-14 season a record 305 NHL players came from college hockey backgrounds, making college hockey the fastest growing development path to the NHL and a bigger source of talent than all of Europe.
+College Hockey Inc.’s message highlights the success of those players to illustrate that college hockey is a proven path to the NHL.

 Also noted is the fact that the average NHL career lasts less than five years, and regardless of how good a player is, he should anticipate retirement at some point.
 A college education gives players a leg up when it comes to the next step in life.